-Challenge number Detail of challenge 1 Low literacy levels on entry- Reading as assessment of Year 7 concludes that there is a 5 month average gap in reading age between pupil premium students and their peers.
-2 Low numeracy levels on entry - Internal assessment shows that 41% of pupil premium students in Year 7 cohort are not at expected standard compared with 25% of non-pupil premium students.
+Challenge number Detail of challenge 1 Low literacy levels on entry- Reading as assessment of Year 7 concludes that there is a 2.5 month average gap in reading age between pupil premium students and their peers.
+2 Low numeracy levels on entry - Internal assessment shows that 47% of pupil premium students in Year 7 cohort are not at expected standard compared with 32% of non-pupil premium students.
 3 Poor social and emotional literacy skills contributing to an increase in conduct issues - High proportions of pupil premium students excluded in comparison with non-pupil premium.
-4:1 issuing of exclusion incidents in favour of pupil premium students with pupil premium students accounting for all incidents of repeat fixed term exclusion in 2020-21.
+64% of suspensions are of pupil premium students in 2021-22.
 4 Gaps created by disruption to learning in lockdown periods - Engagement of pupil premium students lower than non-pupil premium as captured in monitoring system.
-5 Low attendance rates - Attendance for pupil premium students in 2020-2021 86.7% compared with 91.6% for non-pupil premium.
+5 Low attendance rates - Attendance for pupil premium students in 2021-2022 82% compared with 87% for all students.
 6 Lack of resources - Range of needs identified through communication with families such as access to IT and the internet, lack of food such as breakfast, lack of uniform.